ajakaja/ajakaja.github.io/_cache/site-notes.md

 Katex puts commas on the next line after math, which is bad.

 For now I've copied the JS, CSS, and font files for these plugins over.
 What I'd prefer to do is have them included as Git submodules, but, as far as I know I would need a build or deployment script that then copies them into the correct /css, /js, etc folders before running the site.
 I'd rather not do that (definitely because Github Pages won't let me, but also because it's annoying.)

+Kramdown + MathJax with KateX as the actual parser has some weird effects.
+Namely, MathJax creates script tags where KateX creates spans; I've got some JS that runs on the page to rewrite MathJax output into KateX input.
+Also, MathJax puts CDATA tags around math that includes, among other things, < and > signs.
+I haven't figured out how to disable this, so I've instead got the JS just deleting the CDATA tags using the worst method, string.replace() calls.
+This witchcraft is to avoid figuring out a more elegant way to handle Katex + Kramdown until someone (maybe me?) makes a plugin for it.

+I figured out, mostly, how to do image includes in Jekyll from [this article](https://eduardoboucas.com/blog/2014/12/07/including-and-managing-images-in-jekyll.html).
+I had some issues with included HTML being escaped, though.